amohapatra3/amohapatra3.github.io/website/docs/about.md

 I'm Anupras, a technical writer with almost 3 years experience at Amazon Web Services (AWS), and a computer science and journalism graduate of the University of Wisconsin-Madison.
 I was born in India, raised in the United Arab Emirates, and have studied and worked in the United States.

 I'm currently based in Austin, Texas and open to relocation if necessary.
 I'm excited by the prospect of exploring new cities and countries through work.
+In fact, that's how I ended up in Austin, and it's been good.

 Outside of work, I am: